AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Proposed Method

-To decouple positional information from functional semantics in sequential circuit representations, we explicitly leverage the inherent structural properties of analog circuits, namely devices, nets, and pins (Fig.~\ref{fig:vocab}-right).
+To encourage the model to learn generalizable topology patterns rather than memorizing training sequences, we propose a more flexible representation that decouples device-specific identifiers from functional connectivity.
+To this end, we leverage the inherent structural components of analog circuits, namely devices, nets, and pins (Fig.~\ref{fig:vocab}-right).
 In analog circuit design, devices perform electrical functions, nets represent electrical connection points, and pins define the interfaces through which devices connect to nets.
 A key observation is that a device can connect to a net only through its pins, and conversely, a net is always connected to one or more devices.
 This mutual dependency implies that any analog circuit can be naturally expressed as a graph consisting of two disjoint entity types, devices and nets, with connectivity mediated exclusively by pins.
 Based on this observation, we represent each analog circuit as a bipartite graph composed of a device node set and a net node set.
 Edges between device nodes and net nodes correspond to pin-level connections and indicate which pin of a device is connected to which net.
 Importantly, pins are not treated as independent entities.
 Instead, they are modeled as intrinsic attributes of devices that define the type of connection to a net.
 This formulation eliminates the need to define device-specific pin tokens as standalone nodes.
 To process this bipartite representation with the proposed model, we categorize tokens into device-type tokens (e.g., NM1, PM1), net-type tokens (e.g., VIN1, NET1), and pin-type tokens (e.g., S, D).
-The bipartite graph is then serialized into a sequence using a graph traversal strategy.
+The bipartite graph is then serialized into a sequence using a graph traversal strategy detailed in appendix ~\ref{app:augmentation}.
 In this representation, the position and function of each pin are resolved relationally through adjacent device and net tokens.
 This contextual interpretation of pin semantics encourages the model to reason over structural context, since identifying the role of a pin requires understanding its neighboring tokens and their relationships.

 However, the proposed bipartite circuit representation imposes a specific ordering constraint during token generation, in which pin-type tokens must appear between device-type and net-type tokens.
 If the model fails to internalize this constraint, electrically invalid configurations such as floating nodes or short circuits may arise during generation.
 Given the limited availability of device-level analog circuit data, it is challenging for the model to reliably learn and enforce this ordering rule through training alone.
 This limitation motivates the grammar-guided decoding strategy introduced in the next section.